Okra benefits for men and women & it uses, nutrition

 Okra Uses

-Polysaccharides present in okra are used in sweet frozen foods such as ice cream, as well as bakery products, due to their health benefits and longevity.↗️
+The polysaccharides found in okra are utilized in sweet frozen foods like ice cream and bakery products due to their health benefits and preservative qualities.

-Okra Stew (Gambo): The South American dish combines okra with tomatoes, onions, peppers, and various meats or seafood to create a rich and flavorful stew.
+• Okra Stew (Gambo): A South American dish that combines okra with tomatoes, onions, peppers, and meats or seafood for a rich, flavorful stew.

-Okra Curry: Okra is commonly used to make a delicious curry with spices and tomatoes, enjoyed as a side dish with rice.
+• Okra Curry: A popular dish made with spices and tomatoes, often served as a side with rice.

-Okra water is a popular home remedy that has health benefits for managing diabetes, improving digestion and weight loss.
-Here’s how you can prepare and use okra water:
+Okra water is a popular home remedy known for its health benefits, including managing diabetes, improving digestion, and aiding weight loss.
+Here’s how to prepare it:

 Ingredients: